MicrosoftDocs/visualstudio-docs/docs/install/build-tools-container.md

 ## Step 2.
 Install Docker for Windows

-If using Windows 10, you can [download and install Docker Community Edition](https://docs.docker.com/docker-for-windows/install).
-If using Windows Server 2016, follow [instructions to install Docker Enterprise Edition](https://docs.docker.com/install/windows/docker-ee).
+If you use Windows 10, you can [download and install Docker Community Edition](https://docs.docker.com/docker-for-windows/install).
+If you use Windows Server 2016, follow [instructions to install Docker Enterprise Edition](https://docs.docker.com/install/windows/docker-ee).

 ## Step 3.
 Switch to Windows Containers

-You can only install Build Tools 2017 on Windows, which requires you [switch to Windows containers](https://docs.docker.com/docker-for-windows/#getting-started-with-windows-containers).
+You can install Build Tools only on Windows, which requires you [switch to Windows containers](https://docs.docker.com/docker-for-windows/#getting-started-with-windows-containers).
 Windows containers on Windows 10 support only [Hyper-V isolation](https://docs.microsoft.com/virtualization/windowscontainers/manage-containers/hyperv-container), while Windows containers on Windows Server 2016 support both Hyper-V and process isolation.

 ## Step 4.
 Expand maximum container disk size